 Alcohol Producers Tout Wellness Benefits.
 Health Experts Say Don't Swallow Claims

 Low calorie!
 Less than 1 gram of sugar!
-Gluten free!
+Gluten-free!
 While these phrases are commonly plastered on food packaging, it's now not unusual to find wine and spirits brands touting these attributes.

 Nowadays, the talk is less about the body of a wine and more about what alcohol is doing to your body.
-Recent data shows wine sales are declining, and many point to the wellness trend that's pervasive with millennials as the cause.
+Recent data show wine sales are declining, and many point to the wellness trend pervasive among millennials as the cause.
 In response, brands are making claims about the health properties of their beverages as a way to attract consumers.
 But health researchers and scientists are raising concerns about these claims.

 "I think in general, when [brands] have these health claims on these products, it takes away from the important fact that you're still ingesting alcohol," says Lisa Fucito, associate professor of psychiatry at Yale School of Medicine, who focuses on tobacco and alcohol addiction.